 (10 ECTS credits)

-- Articulate the role of strategy in the modern organisation, use the vocabulary of strategy, and distinguish strategic management from operational management.
+§ Articulate the role of strategy in the modern organisation, use the vocabulary of strategy and strategic management theory and its application to case scenarios

-- Engage with and critically evaluate the strengths and limitations of the various theoretical frameworks and key debates in the field.
+§ Engage with and critically evaluate the strengths and limitations of the various theoretical frameworks

-- Apply strategic management models and frameworks to business situations using action learning techniques.
+§ Apply strategic management models and frameworks to organisations (SMEs, MNs, Non-profit).

 Recommended Texts/Key Reading: